 What to expect from the carer’s assessment

-The carer’s assessment is normally a face to face meeting with a trained person employed by the local HSC Trust, eg a social worker, a district nurse or an occupational therapist.
+The carer’s assessment is normally a face to face meeting with a trained person, either from the council or an organisation it works with.
 It could be at your home or the home of the person you care for.
-It’s up to you whether you want the person you care for to be present.
+Alternatively, the assessment might be done over the phone.

 In the assessment, you’ll discuss things like:

-- how much time you spend caring for the person and whether this is during the day, at night or both
+how much time you spend caring for the person

-- what sort of tasks you need to help them with, such as getting dressed, bathing, shopping, eating or dealing with money, whether anyone else helps and if so, for how long
+what sort of tasks you need to help them with, such as getting dressed, bathing, shopping, eating or dealing with money

-- whether any aspects of caring for the person are particularly hard to deal withegdo you worry about your own safety when helping them up the stairs,
+whether any aspects of caring for the person are particularly hard to deal with, for example, do you worry about your own safety when helping them up the stairs

-Get more help to prepare for the assessment from Carers NI.
+Get more help to prepare for the assessment from Carers UK.

 What happens after the assessment